-Level Two Response - (Partial CCG Activation) Moderate Emergency that exceeds a University based response and may require support for external agencies.
-Select members of the CCG team would be notified based on the situation and emergency and may respond to the identified EOC to ensure the safety of students, staff, faculty and visitors to University of Guelph.
-Any communication to the media or stakeholders may be done with the approval of the VP of Finance, Administration and Risk Management.
+Moderate Emergency exceeds a university-based response and may require support from external agencies.
+Select members of the CCG would be notified based on the situation and emergency and may respond to the identified EOC to ensure the safety of students, staff, faculty, and visitors to University of Guelph.
+Any communication to the media or stakeholders may be done with the approval of the VP of Finance and Operations by the Director of Integrated Communications or delegate.